psmak3/psmak3.github.io/_posts/personal/2022-03-14-personal-dogstelltime.md

 Yeah, Arwen the Dog is sort of a jerk.

 I would write more, but she has just scurried up the stairs and is now looking at me.
-Must me time for her afternoon walk.
+Must be time for her afternoon walk.

-I guess I lost time.
+I guess I lost track of time.